-Semester Mark: Continuous assessment by means of industry related projects
+Theory: 5 periods per week Semester Mark: Continuous assessment by means of industry related projects Examination: No examination

 A number of industry orientated tasks must be completed by the student.

 Based on a sound investigation a comprehensive report discussing the analysis and solution or completion of the task must be submitted.